 Elyse Guidas is one of these strong women striving to make a change in her community.
-Elyse is the executive director of the Fresh Express Mobile Market, a traveling produce market that brings high-quality fresh fruits and vegetables to residents with limited or no access to healthy food options.
+Elyse is the executive director of the Farm Express Mobile Market, a traveling produce market that brings high-quality fresh fruits and vegetables to residents with limited or no access to healthy food options.
 The mobile market serves communities throughout Phoenix and Tempe.
 The food on the bus is from growers around Arizona, especially Maricopa County.
-Under Elyse’s’ leadership, Fresh Express provides affordable food options to those who need it most.
+Under Elyse’s’ leadership, Farm Express provides affordable food options to those who need it most.

 Elyse was inspired to pursue a career in agriculture and food systems work after seeing the growth in Phoenix’s livability.